leaf-ai/studio-go-runner/docs/ci.md

 If you intend on using this pipeline to compile locally modified code then this can be done by creating the build step images and then running the containers using volume mounts that point at your locally checked-out source code, or in the case of pipeline updating the build step images with code and pushing them to a docker registry that the pipeline is observing.

-The git-watch option serves on-premise users, and individual contributors, or small teams that do not have large financial resources to employ cloud hosted subscription sevices, or for whom the latency of moving images and data through residential internet connections is prohibitive.
+The git-watch option serves on-premises users, and individual contributors, or small teams that do not have large financial resources to employ cloud hosted subscription sevices, or for whom the latency of moving images and data through residential internet connections is prohibitive.

 Before commencing a build of the runner a reference, or base image is created that contains all of the build tooling needed.
 This image changes only when the build tooling needs upgrading or changing.
 The reason for doing this is that this image is both time consuming and quite large due to dependencies on NVidia CUDA, Python, and Tensorflow.
 Because of this the base image build is done manually and then propogated to image registries that your build environment can access.
 Typically unless there is a major upgrade most developers will be able to simply perform a docker pull from the docker.io registry to get a copy of this image.
 The first of instructions detail building the base image.

 ## CUDA and Compilation builder image preparation

-In order to prepare for producing product specific build images a base image is employed that contains the infrequently changing build software on which the StudioML and AI frameworks used depend.
+In order to prepare for producing product specific build images a base image is employed that contains the infrequently changing build software on which the StudioML and AI frameworks depend.

 If you wish to simply use an existing build configuration then you can pull the prebuilt image into your local docker registry, or from docker hub using the following command: